top of page

 Kenner was an accomplished real estate speculator and developer.
 The land was subdivided in 1895 from 777 acres to 3 tracts of 160, 182, and 430 acres.
 He teamed with W.S.
 H. Armistead to organize the Kenner Manor Land Company in 1914.
 By 1904, Kenner had bought out the other two parcels from the related Goodall and Williams families.
 They had an iron gate with a large K which fronted onto Harding Pike.

 In 1916, Woodlawn was sold to Henry B. Richardson, and the Kenner family moved down the Harding Rd. to Lynnwood BL.
-That same year, the east wing and pavilion were demolished for the construction of Woodmont BL to reach from Harding Rd. arching to Hillsboro Rd.
+That same year, the east wing and pavilion were demolished for the construction of Concrete BL (later Woodmont BL) to reach from Harding Rd. arching to Hillsboro Rd.
+The mansion was reoriented to face the new road.
 Gustavus Adolphus (G.A.) and Renna McKinnie Puryear owned a large farm adjacent to Woodlawn and stretching west to Hillsboro Rd.
 Richardson, Puryear and others partnered to develop the farmland into new homes in Woodmont Estates.
 Two years later, in 1924, the subdivision of Kenner Manor subdivision commenced.
 Kenner Manor stretched from Woodmont Blvd to Estes Rd. and then north on Estes until Woodlawn Dr. Then the development of Woodmont Estates was developed adjacent in 1937.

 In 1992, Randy Kinnard bought the building, and it currently houses his law firm, Kinnard, Clayton and Beveridge.
 The current address is 127 Woodmont BL.
 NRHP 1978 The families are recognized in the neighborhood by Kenner Ave., Nichol Lane, Woodlawn Dr.